Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Characterizing Alfvénic fluctuations

-This can be observed in Figure \ref{Fig00170} that shows the scatter plot of the velocity fluctuations of the normal component of the bulk velocity of the whole alpha population versus velocity fluctuations obtained from eq. \ref{eqn:Alfvcomp}.
-The amplitude of the fluctuations is enormously reduced and there is a complete lack of Alfv\'enic correlation well at odds with the results shown in the previous Figure \ref{Fig00160}, panels c) and d).
+This can be observed in Figure \ref{Fig20}a that shows the scatter plot of the velocity fluctuations of the normal component of the bulk velocity of the whole alpha population versus Alfv\'en velocity fluctuations obtained from Equation~\ref{eqn:Alfvcomp}.
+The amplitude of the fluctuations is enormously reduced and there is a complete lack of Alfv\'enic correlation well at odds with the results shown in the previous Figure \ref{Fig19}, panels c) and d).
+Similar results (Figure \ref{Fig20}b) are obtained adopting Alfv\'en velocity fluctuations from Equation~\ref{alfven}, as usually done in the literature.

 This remarkable difference with respect to the protons in the presence of Alfv\'enic fluctuations is mainly due to the fact that for the alphas the beam represents a much larger fraction of the whole population compared to the protons and to the fact that the alphas drift from the protons at a speed that is a fraction of the Alfv\'en speed.